-Amortisation is charged to the income statement on a straight-line basis over the estimated useful lives of intangible assets usually for 4-5 years.
+Amortisation is charged to the income statement on a straight-line basis over the estimated useful lives of intangible assets unless such lives are indefinite.

 2.5.
 Financial assets

 The Group classifies its financial assets in the following categories: investment in subsidiaries, loans and receivables and financial assets at fair value through profit or loss.